opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/tracer/README.md

 }
 ```

 Only the `http.method` and `http.url` fields will be removed from the log entry.
-If all fields from the log entry are blacklisted, final the entire log entry is blacklisted as well.
+If all fields from the log entry are blacklisted, the entire log entry is blacklisted as well.

 ## Blacklist an operation name

-Every span must have an operation name, final hence it's not possible to create a span without an operation name.
+Every span must have an operation name, hence it's not possible to create a span without an operation name.

-However, final it's also possible to change the operation name of a span after it has started -
+However, it's also possible to change the operation name of a span after it has started -
 and this call can be blacklisted.
 The result is the same as if
 [setOperationName](https://javadoc.io/doc/io.opentracing/opentracing-api/0.20.2/io/opentracing/Span.html#setOperationName-java.lang.String-) had not been called.